Getting paid

 If you are unsure of your own account name, refer to your bank’s website or systems for guidance.

-When customers are paying businesses that are registered as payees with Payments NZ, for example organisations like Councils, water and power companies, they won’t use the Confirmation of Payee service.
+When customers are paying businesses using the registered payee function on their banking app, for example organisations like Councils, water and power companies, the Confirmation of Payee service will not apply.
 These businesses already have their details checked through a separate process with their bank.
 (This may differ depending on your bank.)

 Confirmation of payee for businesses making payments